GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 * If the goal of Indifference is Indifference itself, we seek to know Love.
 * If the goal of Death is Death itself, we seek to know Life.

-**_Beware, those who seek power over people will sit on a throne in the void, and perish alone, forgotten to all, remembered by none._**
+**_Beware: those who seek power over people will sit on a throne in the void, and perish alone, forgotten to all, remembered by none._**

 On Children by Khalil Gibran re-interpreted from the child of the universe perspective
 ===